-As the holiday season approaches, PHR will take a look at what teams are thankful for as the season heads past the one-quarter mark.
+With the holiday season having come and gone, PHR continues its look at what teams are thankful for as the season heads towards the midway mark.
 There also might be a few things your team would like down the road.
-Let’s take a look at what’s gone well in the early going and what could improve as the season rolls on for the Ottawa Senators.
+Let’s take a look at what’s gone well in the early going and what could improve in the second half for the Washington Capitals.
 Click here for the other articles in this series.

-What would the Senators be even more thankful for?
+What would the Capitals be even more thankful for?

-What should be on the Senators Holiday Wish List?
+What should be on the Capitals’ Holiday Wish List?